-Head to the Roman Forum & Palatine Hill.
+Head to the Roman Forum and Palatine Hill.

 Less than a 5-minute walk from the Colosseum, depending on the entrance and exit used.

-While the Colosseum is one impressive monument of Ancient Rome, the Roman Forum and Palatine Hill boast several: from senate houses to public squares to palaces, these areas are an archaeological and historical treasure trove.
+While the Colosseum is one impressive monument of Ancient Rome, the Roman Forum and Palatine Hill boast several!

-They are absolutely best appreciated with a guide–I can’t even describe how much more we got out of our guided visit than our unguided one, especially on the lower level of the forum–and if all goes well, you should walk away in awe of both the depth and breadth of history in Rome.
+They are absolutely best appreciated with a guide–I can’t even describe how much more we got out of our guided visit than our unguided ones, especially on the lower level of the Forum!

 After touring the Roman Forum and Palatine Hill both with a guide and without, we strongly believe that the context given by a guide is well worth the price.